Here are some ideas about what I’ve learned about making a UX portfolio so far.

 2. Know your audience

 It’s hard to decide what you should do if you don’t know your audience.
-Every hiring manager is different and this should be reflected in your portfolio.
+Every hiring manager and every job is slightly different and this should be reflected in your portfolio.
 Try to gain as much information as possible about the (kind of) person and the company you are addressing.
 Are you being hired as the only person or will you be part of a large design department?
 Will the hiring person view your portfolio on the road on her iPhone or look at it at her 30” iMac?
 Or is she more likely to print it at the very last minute so she can look at it whilst walking to the interview room?
 The answers to these questions will define the kind of information, the amount of pages and the size of pages (A4, A3, 1980*1200, etc) that will best fit your audience.

 3. Tell a story